 The Publications Committee oversees publications issued by the Organization, including its journal(s), newsletter, and any other publications under the auspices of the Organization.
 The committee’s duties include (but are not limited to): negotiation of a contract with publishers for Gender & Society, appointment of editors for Gender & Society and approval of budgets for the journal, review of proposals for special issues of Gender & Society and appointment of the Book Review editor of Gender & Society.
 The official appointment (term of service, compensation, duties) of the Book Review Editor and Network News Editor is made by the Executive Officer after consultation with the Publications Committee and the Council, as appropriate.

 Student Caucus.
-The Student Caucus is led by the Student Representative and includes volunteer members who each year elect the Student Representative for the next year from their ranks.
+The Student Caucus is led by the Student Representative-Elect and Student Representative and includes volunteer members who each year elect the Student Representative-Elect and Student Representative from their ranks to serve 2 year terms.
 It is charged to promote the interests of students in the Organization through overseeing the Organization’s student listserv, coordinating student functions at Summer and Winter Meetings, and undertaking projects designed to increase and maintain student membership in the Organization and meet the needs of student members.
 The committee works with other committees within the Organization and with the Organization’s officers on issues of particular concern to student members.

 - ACTIVISM AND OUTREACH

 Social Action Committee.
 The Social Action Committee is composed of two elected co-chairs and volunteer members.
 One co-chair is elected each year by SWS Members for 2-year terms.
 The charge of this committee is to engage the Organization in projects that facilitate achieving its goal of promoting social justice through local, national, and/or international activism and via Members’ research, teaching and community service.